 The study does have limitations, however.
 Primarily, as the authors note, they had a relatively small sample size.
 Also, the study did not follow patients over the coming hours, days, or weeks, which would have yielded further insight.

 Additionally, the windows of the newly built gym let in a large amount of natural light, something that the rest of the facility lacked.
-Natural light itself might have some impact on mood levels.
-However, that said, this study aimed to look at a holistic experience — exercise, a welcoming environment, and education wrapped into one.
+Natural light itself might have

 The important takehome message, as far as the authors are concerned, is that the intervention boosted self-reported levels of happiness and well-being without using any drugs.